-Many people have chills just thinking about presenting a new idea to their boss and co-workers!
-Or having to prepare for that PowerPoint presentation with current data of the enterprise they are responsible for.
+Many people may have chills just thinking about presenting a new idea to the board and co-workers!
+Or having to prepare to present that PowerPoint with current data of the enterprise they are responsible for.

-The presentation of a project doesn’t have to be a big deal.
+Presenting a project doesn’t have to be a source of stress.
 It can go smoothly, as long as you prepare yourself for it.
-Knowing what you will present and being confident in your speech are essential items for a good presentation.
+Knowing what you will present and being confident in your speech are essential items for good communication.

 How to prepare?

-Understand what the project is about, what are the start and end dates, and what are your main milestones and goals.
-Keep in mind that this introduction should be clear, so that everyone in the room fully understand what the proposed goal is and where you are going with it.
+Understand what the project is about, what are the start and end dates, and what are its key milestones and goals.
+Keep in mind that this introduction should be clear, so that everyone present understands well what the proposed goal is and what is to be achieved.

-Use simple and straightforward language, making sure the goals presented don’t seem dubious.
-This can create a certain doubt in other people.
+Use a very simple and straightforward language, avoid that the presented goals seem dubious.
+This may generate certain mistrust on the part of other people.

-Consider if your idea or project will fit well with the organizational culture.
+Pay attention to whether your idea is aligned with the culture of the organization.
 More hierarchical companies are more resistant to change or to support new causes.
-Study it well and have a strong base in order to get better chances of support.
+Try to study well and have a real basis in order to get better chances of support.

-In addition to understanding the particularities of the organization, also pay attention to who will be your target audience during the presentation of a project, and try your utmost to customize your work for them.
+In addition to understanding the particularities of the organization, also pay attention to who your target audience will be during a project’s presentation and try to customize your work as much as possible.

-Actual facts are essential to get support.
-Use concrete numbers and data that can be easily proven.
-It is much easier to make decisions in a numerically palpable scenario than with imaginative facts.
+Presenting facts is critical to getting support.
+Use hard numbers and information that can be easily proven.
+It is much easier to make decisions based on numerically palpable data than on assumptions.

 Have a predetermined time for the duration of your presentation.
-Presentations that run for too long make the public lose the main focus and disperse.
-Short presentations can give the impression that they were poorly prepared.
-Look for a middle ground and train beforehand.
+Presentations that run for too long make the audience lose the main focus and disperse.
+Short presentations may give the impression that they were poorly prepared.
+Look for a middle ground and practice beforehand.